nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types in deleteleave <index> d:DATE
+1. User types in deleteleave <index> d/DATE
 2. Eva deletes the leave containing specified date from index specified staff record
 3. Eva displays the updated staff to User
     Use case ends.